 MLA Member Communities

-MLA communitites support sharing and communication through tools like member forums, document sharing, and blogs and wikis.
+MLA communities support sharing and communication through tools like member forums, document sharing, and blogs and wikis.

 Also visit MLA's social media accounts for news about our activities and to interact with other health sciences librarians.

-Community Leaders should familiarize themselves with MLA's structure, organization, and program areas.
+Community Leaders should familiarize themselves with community resources, MLA's structure, organization, and program areas:

 MLA caucuses are groups of members who coalesce around major themes of long-term concern to the membership, such as library specialties or medical librarian activities and services.
 Caucuses may also coalesce around specialized or topical themes of concern.
 Caucus members share information with each other and the general membership in order to educate, strategize, and further the aims of the Association.